Grand Pianola Music: Critical reception and history

-After its successful San Francisco premiere, Grand Pianola Music was booed by a significant proportion of the audience at its New York premiere in summer 1982.
-According to Adams, "True, it was a very shaky performance (Adams did not conduct), and the piece came at the end of a long concert of new works principally by serialist composers from the Columbia-Princeton school.
+After its successful San Francisco premiere, Grand Pianola Music was booed by many at its New York premiere (not conducted by Adams) in summer 1982.
+According to Adams, "True, it was a very shaky performance, and the piece came at the end of a long concert of new works principally by serialist composers from the Columbia-Princeton school.
 In the context of this otherwise rather sober repertoire, Grand Pianola Music must doubtless have seemed like a smirking truant with a dirty face, in need of a severe spanking."

 Despite the reaction, Adams maintains that the piece was not intended to "thumb its nose" at the rest of the "high art" pieces being performed at the event and admits being alarmed by the severity of its reception.
 Retrospectively, he finds that he is "impressed by its boldness".

 The piece has enjoyed a successful performance history, being one of his most popular works from that period.
 It has been recorded by several different artists, twice in the presence of the composer.

 Grand Pianola Music appears in the Modern Era soundtrack of the computer game Civilization IV, along with several other pieces by Adams.